1. Nixtla

-Please note that before using the StatsForecast engine, you should create it with the below command:
+Please note that before using the StatsForecast engine, you should create it from the MindsDB editor, or other clients through which you interact with MindsDB, with the below command:

 CREATE ML_ENGINE statsforecast